gravitational/teleport/rfd/0159-password-status.md

 ### Returning All Account Settings in One API Call

-Since the new account UI presents all information on a single screen, we could create an endpoint that returns both MFA devices and the `PasswordStatus` flag in one response.
+Since the new account UI presents all information on a single screen, we could create an endpoint that returns both MFA devices and the `PasswordState` flag in one response.
 However, the existing structure of the frontend code (separate hooks for managing MFA devices) makes it not necessarily worth it at the moment.
 We may consider this if we find ourselves in a need of fetching more data points to the account settings page.

-### Refraining from Generating Random Passwords

-This strategy may be tempting for simplifying the architecture of storing the password configuration flag; however, it may also create a timing-based side channel for detecting user's authentication methods.
-It's hard to predict how all supported database backends would react to the fact that the password record is simply missing.
-Since timing may be out of our control, it's better to avoid this possibility and use the same flow all the time.